New Homes

 Key return

-On your vacating date, you should return all keys, alarm fobs, gate remotes and any parking permits that were signed over to you at the beginning of or during your tenancy.
-Please note that once you have surrendered the keys to the property you will have no legal right to re-enter the property.
+On your vacating date, you should return all keys, alarm fobs, remotes and any permits provided during your tenancy.

 Checkout